chrismarch/SoftBodySimulation/README.md

 ## My Previous Steps
 * See how many springs I can remove until the simulation destabilizes
-* Experiment with the public coefficient properties to find values that lead to numerically stable simulation, while allowing for a pleasing amount of deformation.
+* Experiment with the public coefficient properties to find values that lead to numerically stable simulation, while allowing for a pleasing amount of deformation
+* Assemble point masses in a bounding box shape, and create a spring lattice, adding springs and experimenting with coefficients until the simulation doesn't collapse over time
+* Combine pressure simulation with the mass spring system, to simulate a volume of air
+* Alter the pressure simulation to attempt to maintain constant volume, similar to a water balloon (since water doesn't noticeably compress under typical forces).
+* Write the code

 ## Author
 Chris March